realTronsi/turr/brainstorm.md

 ZeroTixTrash - kills all players named ZeroTix in the arena upon being placed (great idea add it now)

 Vision (you gain extra FOV within a radius of this tower)

+Ceptionist - Shoots bullets which shoots bullets at players

+Mine - Shoots a bullet which leaves a very deadly high damage trail behind it

 Random Tower Idea